3143 Northeast 163rd Street, North Miami Beach, FL 33160

 Internal fixation uses pins, screws, rods, or plates inside the body.
 External fixation is where a metal cage surrounds the break and supports rods holding the bones in position.

-If your Orthopedic Urgent Care Aventura provider believes you need surgery, they refer you to a skilled orthopedic surgeon.
+If your Full Orthopedics Urgent Care provider believes you need surgery, they refer you to a skilled orthopedic surgeon.

-Orthopedic Urgent Care Aventura asks patients with fractures, sprains, or strains to walk in — no need to make an appointment.
+Full Orthopedics Urgent Care asks patients with fractures, sprains, or strains to walk in — no need to make an appointment.
 You can contact the practice first to inform the team when you expect to arrive or simply walk in at any time.